CosmicThinker25/Einstein-Siamese-Locality/README.md

         Note: The code uses the float package to ensure strict image placement.

+📜 License

 This project is licensed under the MIT License.

 Copyright (c) 2026 CosmicThinker25.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the Software without restriction, subject to the conditions of the MIT License.
+See the LICENSE file for full details.